ASalahHammad/Full-Numerical-Solution-of-Airfoil/README.md

-# Source-Vortex Panels Method & Pohlhausen Method to solve Airfoil
+# Source-Vortex Panels Method & Momentum Integral based Methods to solve Airfoil

-The main goal of this project is to conduct a quick airfoil analysis that can be used in preliminary design, first a potential flow problem is solved using source-vortex panels method to obtain lift coefficient and moment coefficient around quarter chord (c/4), then, Pohlhausen method is applied using the resulting external velocity from panels method to solve boundary layer problem and determine drag.
+The main goal of this project is to conduct a quick airfoil analysis that can be used in preliminary design, first a potential flow problem is solved using source-vortex panels method to obtain lift coefficient and moment coefficient around quarter chord (c/4), then, Pohlhausen method is applied using the resulting external velocity from panels method to solve laminar boundary layer problem, head's method is then applied upon transition to turbulent flow.
-Up until now, the code only calculates laminar drag, it also predicts the transition point and separation point, but **no** model for turbulence is made.

 ## Dependencies
 - Octave/Matlab.